dhis2/dhis2-docs/src/developer/web-api/overview.md

 }
 ```

-**Important**: The token key will only be showed one here in this response.
+**Important**: The token key will only be shown once here in this response.
 You need to copy and save this is in a secure place for use later!

 The token itself consists of three parts: